 As you plan for your wedding day, there may seem to be an overwhelming number of details to arrange.
 We look forward to assisting in arranging the liturgical celebration.
 Though meeting personally with both the pastor & wedding coordinator will be necessary, the marriage preparation resources provided by United States Catholic Conference of Bishops at their website For Your Marriage may provide some useful information in the interim and throughout the process.

 For particular policies within the Archdiocese of Seattle, please review the ‘Matrimony’ section of Many Gifts, One Spirit (the official policies document of the archdiocese).
-Saint Mark parish also has local practices and policies, which we are happy to share at the first meeting of the bride and groom with wedding coordinator and the pastor.
+Saint Mark parish also has local practices and policies, which we are happy to share at the first meeting of the bride and groom with the pastor.
+Please contact Father Maurer to get started.